amohamed11/anecdotalthoughts/content/posts/2021-05-building-a-lightweight-key-value-database-in-go.md

 As you can already probably tell, database can get pretty complicated.
 But thankfully for a simple key-value database, we can focus on the first & the last parts to create a functional key-value store.\
 Given my familiarity with B+Tree, it was an obvious choice to allow me to focus on the on-disk aspect.

-## Our Database connection
+## Representing a database connection

 First off, we need to create a struct that contains all the necessary elements for a Kagi DB connection.
 First thing is the DB file itself.
 Since we are using a tree, we only need to track the root node for it.
-Other than that we have a single mutex for the DB and 2 loggers, one for general info, the other for fatal errors.
+Other than that we have a single mutex for the DB, and 2 loggers, one for general info, the other for fatal errors.
 With that we have this representation for a DB connection

 ```go
 type DB_CONNECTION struct {